Avoid fees from airline ticket name corrections

 Although a misspelled name can often be corrected, there are situations where it simply cannot be fixed.

-The cost of a name correction
+The cost of an airline ticket name correction

 And don’t forget the costs involved.
 If we are required to make a new booking, it must be repriced and the new fare could be much higher.
 If the name correction is caught within the 24-hour void/reissue period, there is no change/cancel penalty and the likelihood of getting the same fare increases–possibly avoiding fees altogether!
 However, after the first 24 hours, prices may look much different.